 In addition, details of the active materials / product types handled within your facility are requested as part of the pre-inspection compliance report and cross-contamination prevention is a focus of inspections following the revisions to EU GMP chapters 3 and 5.

 - We manufacture IMPs purely for export to countries outside the EEA.
-Do we need a MIA(IMP)?
+Do we need an MIA(IMP)?

 Yes.
-An MIA(IMP) licence is required for the manufacture on an IMP regardless of whether the IMP is for use in the UK, another EEA Member State or a non-EEA Member State (Third Country).
+An MIA(IMP) licence is required for the manufacture of an IMP regardless of whether the IMP is for use in the UK, an EEA Member State or a non-EEA Member State (Third Country).

 - What is the regulatory situation with respect to veterinary clinical trials and IMPs?

-The Veterinary Medicines Directorate (VMD) is responsible for such regulatory issues and contact details are available on the VMD Website.
+The Veterinary Medicines Directorate is responsible for such regulatory issues and contact details are available on the following link: https://www.gov.uk/government/organisations/veterinary-medicines-directorate.

 - What happens if there is an adverse event during a clinical trial and the possibility of a recall or product defect of IMPs?

-You should inform the Defective Medicines Report Centre (DMRC) at the MHRA as you would for a medicinal product.
-It will also be necessary to inform the Clinical Trials Unit (CTU) at the MHRA.
+You should inform the Defective Medicines Report Centre (DMRC) at the MHRA as you would for a licensed or unlicensed medicinal product.
+It will also be necessary to inform the MHRA Clinical Trials at the MHRA.
 The Clinical Trial Regulations make provision for notification of adverse events and notification of suspected unexpected serious adverse reactions.
 Further guidance for handling investigations into possible product defects and product recall actions is detailed in Chapter 8 of the EU GMP Guide (Eudralex Vol 4).

 - What sites should appear on the QP declarations relating to IMP manufacture in third countries which accompany CT applications?